-Our Growthlines newsletter from a year ago, “A Stretch Vision“, recounted the story of a CEO friend of mine who blamed the organization’s tough times in part to an aggressive vision.
-As I read through it, I was reminded of another newsletter from several years back on our sister site, BoardGrowth, about the power of a stretch vision.
+A post we added about a year ago, “A Stretch Vision“, recounted the story of a CEO friend of mine who blamed the organization’s tough times in part to an aggressive vision.
+As I read through it, I was reminded of another piece, a newsletter from several years back for governing boards, about the power of a stretch vision.

 Seems there must be some middle ground out there where a vision is powerful enough to inspire great things while not dragging the organization under with unrealistic ambition.
 I hope to shed some light on that middle ground here.